microsoft/LightGBM/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Reproducible example(s)

 <!--
-Paste examples log below.
+Paste examples code below.

 Please paste code and text logs instead of screenshots, so others can find this issue from search engines.

-If possible, try to provide a minimum working example that does not require access to proprietary data.
+If possible, try to provide a minimum working example that does not require access to proprietary data: https://stackoverflow.com/help/minimal-reproducible-example.
 -->

 ## Steps to reproduce